 Any one of these issues can derail a traditional part request system.
 This in turn causes the CAD department to be late in finalizing the part, which adds delays to finishing the design in engineering.
 All of these delays can continue to snowball downhill until finally the manufacturing department is affected causing the product delivery date to slip.

-Part requests using a bill of material inventory management system
+Part requests using a bill of the material inventory management system

 The problems in a traditional parts request system are no longer an issue with the part request functions of a bill of materials inventory management system.

-Engineering and purchasing part research is tied together: Your engineers will be able to work together with your purchasing agents to immediately start a new vendor qualification process.
-Additionally, your engineering will have real-time access to approved vendor and parts lists to know which vendors are qualified and which parts are available for use.
+Engineering and purchasing part research are tied together: Your engineers will be able to work together with your purchasing agents to immediately start a new vendor qualification process.
+Additionally, your engineering will have real-time access to approved vendors and parts lists to know which vendors are qualified and which parts are available for use.

 Distribution of part requests is all contained within the bill of materials inventory management system: The aggravation from delayed or lost part request documentation will no longer be a problem in your design cycle.
 All personnel will have access to the part requests through the inventory management system.
 This will allow them to work as soon as a part request is filed instead of waiting for documentation to be distributed.